Alamin02/aws-image-resize/README.md

 - Install node modules using the command: `yarn` or `yarn install`
 - Start server using command: `yarn server` or `npm run server`
 - Spawn worker using command: `yarn worker` or `npm run worker`

+You will be able to browse the frontend in: http://localhost:5000/